5 Highly effective home assistant marketing strategies

 This same strategy could be adopted by brands that wish to answer questions about their products or services—or simply to answer questions related to a particular topic.
 You could even throw in some whacky questions and answers to add an element of entertainment.

-4. Engage in Influencer Marketing
+4. Engage in influencer marketing

 Home assistants may be emerging technology, but audio influencer marketing is already in full swing.